sergeiev22/Random-number-generator/README.md

         break
     else:
         diff = num - user_input
-        if diff > 60:
+        if diff > 80:
             print("Not true.
-The number is much larger", user_input) elif diff > 30:
+The number is much larger", user_input) elif diff > 50:
             print("Not true.
-The number is larger", user_input) elif diff > 10:
+The number is more larger", user_input) elif diff > 30:
             print("Not true.
 The number is little much larger", user_input)
+        else:
+            print("Not true.
+Almost guessed", user_input)